dimailn/trivial-redux/README.md

 ## Immutability

 Trivial redux uses Immer to provide immutable reducers.
-You may pass ```immer: true``` in global settings(or for current endpoint), and your reducers will work in immutable way, no other changes needed.
+You may pass ```immer: true``` in global settings(or for current endpoint), and your reducers will work in immutable way, no other changes is needed.

 ## Roadmap